 Filing a California Whistleblower Complaint or Lawsuit

 If you are thinking of becoming a whistleblower, you may wish to seek the advice of one of our California whistleblower attorneys before you move forward.
 This could help you fully understand your options in the event of any fallout.

-If you are already a whistleblower who is dealing with retaliation, you might wish to consult one of our lawyers to discuss your options for filing a retaliation lawsuit.
+If you are already a whistleblower who is dealing with retaliation in California, you might wish to consult one of our lawyers to discuss your options for filing a retaliation lawsuit.

 Remedies Under the Whistleblower Law